HuguesGuilleus/getDoc/docs/en/lang.md

 `getDoc` split every line, give a type with regular expression and select it.
 It's required a minimum of indentation.

-Furthermore, this programm is limited to global object.
+Furthermore, this program is limited to global object.

 ## Comment